aclark4life/blog-2017/2011/10/14/pillow-one-year-later/index.rst

 ======================

 .. post:: 2011/10/14
-    :category: Python
+    :category: Pillow, Python

-*For anyone unfamiliar with Pillow, it is the "friendly PIL fork": a fork of PIL that aims to remain a good citizen in the PIL community through its actions.*
+**For anyone unfamiliar with Pillow, it is the friendly PIL fork: a fork of PIL that aims to remain a good citizen in the PIL community through its actions.**

 Warm and fluffy history
 -----------------------